oelin/statistical-path-planning/README.md

 ## Conclusion

 In this project we demonstrate the capability of simple machine learning models to approximate optimal path planning algorithms through imitation learning.
 In comparison to traditional conflict-based search (CBS), our approach allows agents to operate in a decentralized manner which only requires partial knowledge of the environment.
-The marginal improvements made by increasing model complexity suggest the relationship between an agent's FOV and the action they take isn't very complex.
+The marginal improvements made by increasing model complexity suggest the relationship between an agent's FOV and the action they take is reasonably simple.
 To improve predictive accuracy further, additonal factors could be taken into account such as inter-agent communication.

 ## Footnotes